natekester/laser-game-runnable/README.md

 **Windows Only**

-This is the standalone runnable version of the Laser Click application.
+This is the standalone runnable version of the Laser Click application written in golang.
 It allows you to control your computer mouse using a physical laser pointer and a webcam.

 ## How to Run